termux/termux-gui/Protocol.md

     - id: The View id of a ImageView.
     - aid: The id of the Activity the View is in.
     - img: The image data in PNG or JPEG format.
 - addBuffer: Adds a buffer to be used for ImageViews.
 Returns to id of the generated buffer.
 Returns -1 in case of an error.
 This should be a file descriptor to a shared memory file.
 You can then write to the shared memory and use the image in the plugin without having to transmit it.
 When successful, it transfers a file descriptor via SCM_RIGHTS.
 That file descriptor can then be mapped.
-This feature is only supported on Android 8.1+, on earlier versions this always fails.
   - Parameters:
     - format: the Image buffer format.
 Supported: "ARGB888".
 The order in memory will be rgba with one byte each.
     - w: The width of the buffer.